fredex42/portal3vm/README.md

 - You should see another option called `Project template to use for Pluto 'Premiere':`.
 If not, there may be a communication problem between
 Portal and Projectlocker.
 Try restarting Projectlocker while checking the logfile `/var/log/projectlocker/projectlocker.log`.
 Or you may have just followed the instructions so quickly that it has not yet synced up the project types (you need to have restarted Portal as in `Set up Pluto global metadata` before it can "see" the updated values)
 - There should be a template called `Premiere test template 1`.
 Select this for the the  `Project template to use for Pluto 'Premiere':`; you don't need to confirm or click Save, the value should be saved immediately.
+- Go to `Project Types` and edit the pre-existing `Premiere` entry.
+Update the `Pluto type` dropdown to be the `Premiere` entry that you created in Pluto.
+This is necessary for  Projectlocker-created projects to show up in Pluto.

 ### Set up PlutoHelperAgent